 How to Shape

 - Once the mochi rice is cool enough to touch, wet a rice paddle and divide it into equal portions.
-(I made 6.)
+(This recipe makes 6 or 8 depending on how thick you want the rice to be.)

 - Wet your hands with cold water and roll each portion into a ball.